troyvassalotti/troyv.dev/src/posts/plvylist-web-component.md

 Visually, it'd help to know where things are.
 I tried doing this as well - and got pretty close with functions like the play and pause methods - but it also required _a lot_ of working with `this` and again, the whole thing would need refactored to make it work.

 ## In Conclusion
 Web components are really super cool, and you should try them out.
-Also, give Plvylist a try and hopefully it solves someone else's problem instead of just mine (after all, _open source_).
+Also, give Plvylist a try and hopefully it solves someone else's problem instead of only mine (after all, _open source_).